DanielJomphe/practical-git/3-Users-Guide.md

 #### Setting up the branch name in shell prompt

-TODO:[Try it](http://github.com/guides/put-your-git-branch-name-in-your-shell-prompt) and if it works, change this text to reflect it :)
+TODO:[Try it](http://github.com/guides/put-your-git-branch-name-in-your-shell-prompt) and it works, document it :)

 ## Setting up a sharing repository